Memory Consolidation: How the Brain Transforms Learning into Lasting Knowledge

 Slow-wave sleep (SWS), the deepest stage of non-REM sleep, preferentially supports consolidation of declarative memories: the facts and events that constitute much school learning.
 During SWS, the hippocampus "replays" recent experiences, gradually transferring representations to neocortical networks.

 REM sleep supports consolidation of procedural memories, including motor skills and implicit learning.
-Students learning physical skills, musical instruments, or procedures benefit from REM sleep following practice.
+Students learning physical skills, musical instruments, or procedures benefit from REM sleep following practise.

 Both SWS and REM sleep contribute to memory consolidation, though their relative importance depends on what type of material is being learned.